OpenLocalizationTestOrg/cpp-docs.handoff/ol-xliffcache/OpenLocalizationTestOrg/cpp-docs.de-de/master/0a70770acba42c598cedb2f14efee28a5abcea78.md

 ---
-title: 'How to: Iterate Over Arrays with for each | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: "How to: Iterate Over Arrays with for each | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+ms.reviewer: ""
-ms.suite:
+ms.suite: ""
 ms.technology:
-- devlang-cpp
+  - "devlang-cpp"
-ms.tgt_pltfrm:
+ms.tgt_pltfrm: ""
-ms.topic: reference
+ms.topic: "reference"
 dev_langs:
-- C++
+  - "C++"
 helpviewer_keywords:
-- arrays [C++], iterating with for each ms.assetid: ddc88ce2-69e1-44fc-af84-5b6f62fcb9e3
+  - "arrays [C++], iterating with for each" ms.assetid: ddc88ce2-69e1-44fc-af84-5b6f62fcb9e3
 caps.latest.revision: 11
-author: mikeblome
+author: "mikeblome"
-ms.author: mblome
+ms.author: "mblome"
-manager: ghogen
+manager: "ghogen"
 translation.priority.ht:
-- cs-cz
+  - "cs-cz"
-- de-de
+  - "de-de"
-- es-es
+  - "es-es"
-- fr-fr
+  - "fr-fr"
-- it-it
+  - "it-it"
-- ja-jp
+  - "ja-jp"
-- ko-kr
+  - "ko-kr"
-- pl-pl
+  - "pl-pl"
-- pt-br
+  - "pt-br"
-- ru-ru
+  - "ru-ru"
-- tr-tr
+  - "tr-tr"
-- zh-cn
+  - "zh-cn"
-- zh-tw
+  - "zh-tw"
-translationtype: Human Translation
-ms.sourcegitcommit: 3168772cbb7e8127523bc2fc2da5cc9b4f59beb8
-ms.openlocfilehash: 0a70770acba42c598cedb2f14efee28a5abcea78

 ---
 # How to: Iterate Over Arrays with for each
 This topic shows how to use the [for each, in](../dotnet/for-each-in.md) keyword on different types of arrays.